ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/024_Visual_Studio.md

 When importing the **GLOBALS** struct, set up the compiler so that it does not pad the struct with dummy elements for aligning the struct members.
 If available, use a #pragma or similar statement to set the struct alignment to 4 bytes or below for all structs in the **trading.h** header.
 This is needed to ensure that the structs have identical size in your DLL and in Zorro.

-# VC++ setup for a DLL project
+# VC++ setup for a DLL project (free Zorro version)

 If you own Zorro S, you need not read this chapter, since Zorro S automatically generates a VC++ project file (**\*.vcxproj**) when compilig a C++ script in the Strategy folder.
-You only need to click on it for invoiking the Visual Studio debugger.
+You only need to click on it for invoiking the Visual Studio environment.
 However with the free version, you need to set up a VC++ project for any C++ script.
-The dialogs shown below are for Visual C++ 2017 Community; for later versions like VC++ 2019 and 2022 they are very similar:
+The dialogs shown below are for Visual C++ 2017, but for later versions like VC++ 2019 and 2022 they are very similar:

 *   If you haven't already, download and install Visual Studio with the C++ desktop applications environment.
 Make yourself familiar with its editor and tools - there are tons of books and courses for Visual Studio.